 A lot of people steer away from buying organic, healthy foods from specialty stores because they are expensive.
 I used to feel the same way, especially since the small town I live in makes it inconvenient to find healthy options.
 However, because of the decent price and variety, I make the 25 minute trip to Costco 2-4 times a month to get my favorite clean-eating food items.
 Buying items in bulk for cheaper prices will certainly save you money in the long run.

 Because Costco has really upped their game and increased the number of healthy foods they offer, this allows us to have many healthy and affordable options in one place.
-I know it can be difficult to figure out what type of snacks or cooking essentials to buy in order to move toward a healthier diet, so I want to share some of my personal Costco shopping list with you! (pssst…a link the the entire list is at the end).
+I know it can be difficult to figure out what type of snacks or cooking essentials to buy in order to move toward a healthier diet, so I want to share some of my personal Costco shopping list with you!

 1. Nuts may be a small snack but they deliver a big dose of nutrition.
 They are rich in nutrients and a good source of healthy fats and proteins.
 Costco has a variety of raw nuts available in bulk for good prices compared to my mainstream grocery store.

 2. Cranberries and other dried fruits are delicious snacks and can be added to salad or trail mix for an extra burst of flavor.
 You have to watch out for other additives in dried fruits such as added sugars.